informalsystems/quint/doc/adr004-effect-system.md

 ### Entities

-Effects act upon entities, which are typically lists of state variables.
+Effects act upon `Entities`, which are typically lists of state variables.
 However, we also need to represent entities as a variable that can later be replaced with the actual state variables and combinations (unions) of those.
 This is necessary for defining effect signatures for operators.